hzi-bifo/SDplots/Docker/ReadMeDocker.md

 Your input data must be contained in a file called "data_cds.fa", located within a folder named "data".
 Please note that sequences without a full date (formatted as either yyyy-mm-dd or yyyy/mm/dd) will be ignored.
-For a reference file of how data_cds.fa should look like, please refer to
+For a reference file of how data_cds.fa should look like, please refer to [data_cds.fa](https://github.com/hzi-bifo/SDplots/blob/master/Docker/data_cds.fa "data_cds.fa")

-	TODO add link to github file with valid data

 ## Running the Pipeline